 Add broccoli bacon, onion, cranberries and sunflower seeds together in a large bowl.
 Mix well.
 Add mayonnaise, sugar and vinegar and mix well until evenly coated.

 The key to cold salads is to chill well.
-I find that most mayonnaise based salads are better if you can chill overnight.
-An hour is minimum, but overnight is defiantly preferred.
+I find that most mayonnaise-based salads are better if you can chill overnight.
+An hour at the minimum, but overnight is defiantly preferred.

 Give the salad another good stir before serving.